Kanvas33/Financial-Assets-Analysis/README.md

 **Bitcoin Analysis**:

-For the analysis of Bitcoin, historical price data has been collected starting from 01/01/2014 up to the current date.
+For the analysis of Bitcoin, historical price data has been collected starting from 01/01/2014 up to the current date of this project.
 This extended historical data is used to make more accurate and informed predictions for Bitcoin's future price movements until 01/01/2028.

 The analysis includes the following key components: